 - electronic control modules;

 - printed circuit board assemblies;

 - electric motors, electric actuators and electrical clutches;

-- switches and solenoids:
+- switches and solenoids;

 - metallic inserts and metal fasteners and terminals;

-- · coatings on metal parts; and
+- coatings on metal parts; and

 - raw metal steel strip with tin coating.

-As a result, the Company has commenced and is in the process of taking due diligence measures on the source, chain of custody and country of origin of the Conflict Minerals contained in the Products it manufactures or contracts to have manufactured.
+As a result, during calendar year 2013 the Company began performing due diligence measures on the source, chain of custody and country of origin of the Conflict Minerals contained in the Products it manufactures or contracts to have manufactured and continued performing those due diligence measures during calendar year 2014 and the first part of calendar year 2015.
 These due diligence measures were developed in conjunction with the OECD Due Diligence Guide for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas: Second Edition (2013) and the related supplements for gold and for tin, tantalum and tungsten.

 Due diligence of the supply chains of each of our components or raw materials is being conducted locally by designated employees of Strattec who serve as the Company's buyer for the particular part, component or raw material by contacting each of our suppliers that provide those parts, components or raw materials that are likely to contain Conflict Minerals.
-Specifically, each of these buyers assembled a list of their supplier base for calendar 2013 and undertook due diligence and reasonable country of origin inquiries of such supplier base in order to determine whether the particular raw material, component or part purchased from the supplier contains Conflict Minerals and whether such Conflict Minerals originated in a Covered Country.
-These employees were educated on Rule 13p-1 and the related guidance prior to commencing their respective due diligence efforts and were provided sample templates, correspondence and other materials to use in making the inquiries of Strattec's supplier base.
+Specifically, each of these buyers assembled a list of their supplier base for calendar 2014 and undertook due diligence and reasonable country of origin inquiries of such supplier base in order to determine whether the particular raw material, component or part purchased from the supplier contains Conflict Minerals and whether such Conflict Minerals originated in a Covered Country.
+These employees were educated on Rule 13p-1 and the related guidance prior to commencing, and during the performance of, their respective due diligence efforts and were provided sample templates, correspondence and other materials to use in making the inquiries of Strattec's supplier base.

-These buyers then contacted each supplier they administer and asked them to provide information on (1) the Conflict Minerals contained in each of the parts, components or raw materials supplied by that supplier to Strattec and (2) the source of the Conflict Minerals, including the smelter name and location.
-Strattec followed up this initial contact by sending a letter to reach supplier requesting that the supplier complete the Electronic Industry Citizenship Coalition Global e-Sustainability Initiative (EICC-GeSI) Conflict Minerals Reporting Template (the "EICC Reporting Template").
+These individual Strattec buyers then contacted each supplier they administer and asked them to provide information on (1) the Conflict Minerals contained in each of the parts, components or raw materials supplied by that supplier to Strattec and (2) the source of the Conflict Minerals, including the smelter name and location.
+As part of this supplier contact, the applicable Strattec buyers also requested that the supplier complete the Electronic Industry Citizenship Coalition Global e-Sustainability Initiative (EICC-GeSI) Conflict Minerals Reporting Template (the "EICC Reporting Template").